KatVHarris/ALIEbot/README.md

 Examples of the text for Facebook and the Web are here: http://bit.ly/botMarkdown

 ## Coming Features:
+* Get Facebook link back up and working
+* Asking about the creator (Becca and Kat)
-Sorting Characters
+* Sorting Characters
-Asking Character Current Location
+* Asking Character Current Location
-Returning Links relevant to the show
+* Returning Links relevant to the show

+## Notes
+Slack integration is working, however the bot responds to ever post in the channel.
+To avoid this, add alie to a seprate #alie_bot channel to interact.

+Unity integration may byspass certain callbacks in the bot framework since Unity runs on a different version of .Net/Mono.
+Direct calls to the LUIS framework will have to be integrated through a Node.js server.
+Elements to work on this part will happen this week - 06/22/16